 Over 51% of the US population has listened to a podcast, with about 80% of those users listening to an average of 7 shows per week.
-Needless to say, they are loyal and dedicated to their favorite podcasts.
 But what happens when they finish a podcast?
-What do producers do when a majority of their user base hop to another series?
-What can they do to keep their fanbase?
+What can producers do when their users hop to another series?
+How can they keep their fanbase?

 Design a mobile feature for Google Podcasts that allows users to more deeply engage with podcast producers.